add2cal/docs/src/api/groups.md

     "subscription": "no", // can be "no" or "external" - the latter one requires a subscription_cal_url "subscription_cal_url": null, // url to an external calendar.
 Needs to start with "http"!
-Usually ends with ".ics" "layout": "id-of-a-style-template", // take the id from the url in the application "rsvp": true,
+Usually ends with ".ics" "layout": "id-of-a-style-template", // take the id from the url in the application "cta": true,
-    "rsvp_block": "id-of-an-rsvp-block", // take the id from the url in the application or the response when creating an rsvp block via API
-    "cta": true,
-    "cta_block": "id-of-a-cta-block", // take the id from the url in the application "hide_button": false
+    "cta_block": "id-of-a-cta-block", // take the id from the url in the application }
-}
 ```